Bad boss? 8 helpful ways to stay professional and ‘manage up’

 Find out their strengths, weaknesses and how you can support them.
 If they tend to run long-winded meetings without any structure, set an agenda or keep track of time for them.
 Offer to take tasks off their plate if they struggle to delegate.

-Identify your boss’s leadership style, notice their personality and way they communicate.
+Identify your boss’s leadership style, notice their personality and the way they communicate.
 What do they like or respond well to?
 What do they get annoyed or angry about?

 Learn how to work with them by comparing their approach to your own.
 What are the differences?
 Identify what you can do to bridge these gaps.